bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

   end
 end
 ```
-This now does not hard code the name of the class.
+This version does not hard code the name of the class.
 So we don't have dependency on a specific class.
 This technique gives us more flexibility.

 fake_twitter_client.rb